-The income tax is determined on the income that is higher between the net ordinary income and the presumptive income.
-The net ordinary income is the result of separating the costs and deductions authorized by the tax legislation from the taxable income.
+The income tax is determined on the income that is higher between: i) The net ordinary income, and ii) The presumptive income.
+The net ordinary income is the result of separating the costs and deductions authorized by the tax leg-islation from the taxable income.

-The presumptive income corresponds to a minimum income estimated to be obtained by the taxpayer, equivalent to 1.5% of the net equity in the preceding year (from 1.5% it will decrease to 0% as of tax year 2021).
-If the entity determines tax losses, it shall calculate its taxes through the presumptive income system.
+The presumptive income corresponds to a minimum income estimated to be obtained by the taxpayer, equivalent to 0.5% of the net equity in the preceding year.
+From the taxable year 2021 the above percentage will be reduced to 0%.
+If the entity determines tax losses, or presumptive income is higher than ordinary net income, it shall calculate its taxes through the presumptive income system.